eliejaz/docconverter/Readme.md

 ### Swagger UI

-Access the Swagger UI for API documentation at `http://localhost:8080/swagger-ui.html`.
+Access the Swagger UI for API documentation at `http://localhost:8080/swagger-ui/index.html#/`.

 ### Upload a Document

 You need to upload a document before requesting a conversion.
-Use an API client like Postman or `curl` to upload files.

 ### Convert a Document